|Schmitz Lab at Yale||

 Click here for CV.

-Broadly speaking, I am interested in trophic interactions and how predator-prey relationships influence community structure and ecosystem function.
+Broadly speaking, I am interested in trophic interactions and how predator-prey relationships influence ecosystem function.
 I am also interested in teasing out issues of scale in wildlife research, specifically how small-scale trophic relationships can be understood in the larger context of species distribution and conservation.
 Understanding how predator-prey-habitat interactions at local levels relate to ecosystem- and distribution-wide patterns particularly interests me in the context of wide-ranging species such as mammalian predators, whose large individual home ranges in addition to overall species ranges encompass a diversity of communities and landscapes.
 In my research, I hope to study the role that puma predation on vicuñas plays in the mediation of carbon cycling in northern Argentina.

 Email: julia.monk [at] yale.edu